CarsonScott/OpenAgent/README.md

-## OpenAgent: A Multi-Agent System of Control
+## A Multi-Agent System for Hierarchical Control

 ### Agents